 xIPy˄yIPzxIPz

-I deliberated about whether I should follow in the way trodden by most of the recent works on mereology, that took parthood-identity as a primitive and defined proper parthood with it (for example: Simons, 1987; Casati and Varzi, 1999), or rather do it the opposite way.
+I deliberated about whether I should follow in the way trodden by most of the recent works on mereology, that took parthood-identity as a primitive and defined proper parthood with it (for example: Simons 1987; Casati and Varzi 1999), or rather do it the opposite way.
 Since this choice has metaphysical implications, the decision may not be arbitrary nor based on parsimony considerations.
 I chose the relation of proper parthood as a primitive for purposes of symmetry with other component-manifold relations (the terms component and manifold will be expounded below).

-The inverse relation of proper parthood is wholeness, which will be read: "… is the whole of …" It will be denoted by the letters WH and will be defined as follows:
+The inverse relation of proper parthood is wholeness, which will be read: ‟… is the whole of …” It will be denoted by the letters WH and will be defined as follows:

-xWH;y =def yPP;x
+xWH;y def yPP;x

 Which implies that: